Ajax Shoreline Project

 Proposed Work

-Through the Environmental Assessment process, TRCA identified that erosion in project area would be best addressed through a dynamic cobble boulder beach.
+Through the Environmental Assessment process, TRCA identified that erosion in project area would be best addressed through a cobble boulder shoreline.

-This beach would mimic historic shoreline conditions before a practice called stonehooking removed stones from lake Ontario shorelines.
+This shoreline would mimic historic natural conditions before a practice called stonehooking removed stones from lake Ontario shorelines.

 black and white archival photograph that shows stonehooking in progress on the Ajax shoreline in 1888